miklevin/MikeLev.in/_posts/2024-12-25-ai-stress-test.md

 ---

+## When I Say Stress Test, I Mean It

 > This is not the stress test I'm looking for.
 Everyone wants to be an armchair
 > general, but few want to dive down into the trenches with you and talk nitty
 > gritty.
 It's why previous attempts with o1 stall out at about this point and I